lshuang00001-ui/HSDNet/docs/reproduction.md

     └── test
 ```

-Each image should have a corresponding label file with the same file name.
+Each image should have a corresponding label file with the same base filename.

 Example: